1st & 3rd Saturdays of the month, doors open at 8 am for 50 walk-in patients.

 So after her recovery in 2004, Coleman approached Dr. John Canakaris.
 The local physician with 60 years of experience had been treating the indigent population for years.
 Canakaris was eager to reach more patients in need.

 The clinic opened its doors in February 2005, with eight volunteers treating eight patients.
-Since then, it has expanded to 120 volunteers who see about 80 patients every other weekend.
+Since then, it has expanded to over 100 volunteers who see about 80 patients every other weekend.
 Coleman said she's seen an increase in the number of patients at the clinic, which serves people who meet federal poverty guidelines.

 "If you see 100 cars in the parking lot, that's us!"
 Coleman said, describing how she tells people the way to find the clinic.
 "We have what I call 'controlled chaos.'
 It's just busy, busy, busy, go, go, go."